Hicham Boudaoui

 Hicham Boudaoui (هشام بوداوي; born 23 September 1999) is an Algerian professional footballer who plays as a midfielder for Ligue 1 club Nice and the Algeria national team.

 Club career

 On 6 January 2018, Boudaoui made his professional debut for Paradou AC, coming as a second-half substitute in a league match against USM Alger.

 In September 2019, he joined Ligue 1 side Nice.

 International career

 Boudaoui made his debut for the Algeria national team on 27 December 2018 in a friendly against Qatar, as a starter.
 He was named in Algeria's national team squad for the 2019 Africa Cup of Nations in Egypt.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.
+He has also appeared for Algeria U20 and Algeria U23 teams.